French philosophy: René Descartes

-René Descartes was concerned with the uncertainty in the sciences and the radical scepticism which spread across Europe when publications of Sextus Empiricus became available.
-Descartes desired to find indubitable ground on which all the sciences could be placed and progressively built.
-Thus he rejected anything which appeared uncertain and decided to only accept apodeictic knowledge as truth.
+It is often said Descartes changed the primary object of philosophy from ontology to epistemology.
+Concerned with the recent spread of skepticism, Descartes desired to find indubitable ground on which all the sciences could be placed and progressively built.
+Thus he doubted anything he could and accepted only certain (or apodeictic) knowledge as truth.

-After invoking the possibility of an omnipotent deceiver to reject the external world, the information given to him from his senses, mathematics and logic, Descartes discovered at least one thing could be known apodictically.
-If he himself was doubting, then he had to exist.
-Thus Cogito Ergo Sum—I think, therefore I am—became the first principle of Cartesianism.
+After invoking the possibility of dreaming to doubt the information from the senses and the external world, and further of an omnipotent deceiver to reject mathematics and logic, Descartes discovered at least one thing could be known for certain.
+Even if he doubted everything, if he himself was doubting, then he had to exist.
+Thus Cogito Ergo Sum—I think, therefore I am.
+This became his first principle.

-Descartes then claimed that because he discovered the Cogito through perceiving it clearly and distinctly, anything he can perceive clearly and distinctly must be true.
-Then he argues that he can conceive of an infinite being, but finite beings cannot produce infinite ideas and hence an infinite being must have put the idea into his mind.
-He uses this argument, commonly known as an ontological argument, to invoke the existence of an omni-benevolent God as the indubitable foundation that makes all sciences possible.
-Many people admired Descartes intentions, but were unsatisfied with this solution.
-Some accused him of circularity, proclaiming his ontological argument uses his definition of truth as a premise, while his proof of his definition of truth uses his ontological argument as a premise.
-Hence the problems of solipsism, truth and the existence of the external world came to dominate 17th century western thought.
+Descartes claimed since the Cogito is perceived "clearly and distinctly", anything similarly clear and distinct must be true.
+Then he argues one can conceive of an infinite being, but finite beings cannot produce infinite ideas and hence an infinite being must have put the idea into his mind.
+He uses this ontological argument to invoke the existence of a benevolent God as the indubitable foundation making all sciences possible.